 International Impressions – First Hand

 These conversations with people of other nationalities changed the way I think about my own country in another way too – in its worldwide perception and reputation.
-Interestlingly I found out that mention of England in the East commonly summons pictures of fish & chips, double-decker buses and red phone boxes.
+Interestingly I found out that mention of England in the East commonly summons pictures of fish & chips, double-decker buses and red phone boxes.
 I also found it interesting that England is considered a very advanced and modern country, despite being way behind the East in many things like technology, transportation and rates of violent crime.

-I’m currently writing this as I travel Latin America, and during my 7 months in South America this year I’ve found that people here associate us with tea (of course), the old empire, the musical legacy of the 60s & 70s (I found that Pink Floyd, Led Zeppelin and our other prides are actually probably listened to more in the continent of South America than at home- I’ve lost count of the times people have told me ‘I love the music from your country’), and specifically in Argentina, the Falkland Islands and Maradona’s hand of god in ’86 – which is seen as a powerful and symbolic act of rebellion against the tyrannical empires of Europe.
+I’m currently writing this as I travel Latin America, and during my 7 months in South America this year I’ve found that people here associate us with tea (of course), the old empire, the musical legacy of the 60s & 70s (I found that Pink Floyd, Led Zeppelin and our other greats are probably listened to more in the continent of South America than at home- I’ve lost count of the times people have told me ‘I love the music from your country’), and specifically in Argentina, the Falkland Islands and Maradona’s hand of god in ’86 – which is seen as a powerful and symbolic act of rebellion against the tyrannical empires of Europe.
 I previously had little idea about these international impressions and connections with of the piece of land on which I spent the first 23 years of my life.

 Coming Home: Seeing With New Eyes & Appreciating the Culture That Made Me

 When I left England it was the only culture I’d lived and been immersed in.
-I’d never been outside the country for more than a month and had never worked, studied, or lived anything like the ‘typical’ life of a citizen in the countries I’d visited.
+I’d never been outside the country for more than a month and had never worked, studied, or lived anything like the ‘typical’ life of a citizen in any of the countries I’d visited.
 So when I arrived in China, everything was measured up against home – it was the only first hand reference point that I had.
 By the time I’d arrived in Korea, China had become another reference point.
 Everything new and novel about Korea was now also measured up against China.
 After Korea I visited Taiwan and then spent a month in Japan – and of course comparisons were then made to China and Korea.
 By the time I was heading back home I was thinking less about how places compared to England, but more about the finer differences between the different cultures of the far East.
 Because of these experiences I had new perspectives, and when I finally made it back to England it was a different country to the one that I’d left.

 You’ve probably heard the term ‘reverse-culture shock’, but I’m not referring to that, what I experienced didn’t induce any stress, only an enchantment with my country and culture.
 I saw things differently and noticed quirks in my home culture that I’d never thought twice of before.
 Far from becoming anti-patriotic, I became endeared with the culture that shaped me.

 I remember going to a rugby game with my Dad over the Christmas holidays.
 Gloucester were playing, his hometown team.
 After a pub meal in the centre we walked through the crowds of fans filling the streets of the city surrounding the stadium.
 As we entered the songs started up.
 I’d been to countless rugby games in the past with my family but this time was different.
-The atmosphere bubbling as everyone was singing the two-tone refrain in the west-country farmery accent of ‘Glaaaawsteeeer, Glaaaaaawsteeer’, it struck me for the first time how quirky the experience of going to a local rugby match is.
-Looking through the crowd I saw all the peculiar characters you find there; from the old-school fans with beers in hand to young kids in cherry and white scarves being initiated into this community.
+The atmosphere bubbling as everyone was singing the two-tone refrain in the west-country farmery accent of ‘Glaaaawsteeeer, Glaaaaaawsteeer’.
+It struck me for the first time how quirky the experience of going to a local rugby match is.
+Looking through the crowd I saw all the peculiar characters you find there; the old-school fans with beers in hand to young kids in cherry and white scarves being initiated into the community.
 What used to be a simple enough activity for spending time with my Dad had become a fascinating cultural spectacle.
 After spending years where practically noone plays, watches, or talks about the sport, the novelty of hulking athletes throwing a ball around and smashing each other whilst cheering locals surrounded them was again a captivating spectacle.

 Now when on visits to see my friends and the favourite Earl Grey tea is served with milk and biscuits, it’s not just another cup of tea and a chance to sit down and catchup – it feels so charming and typically British.